 Implementation Approach

-Commission listing is a new page which needs to be created for all three roles.
+Commission listing is a new page which needs to be created for advisor role in DSF or APC channel..
 Listing page data will be fetched using ESB API and wrapped in middleware and will be rendered in front end.

-Filter, sorting, paging and search will be handled at ESB API end and the corresponding result will be shown in the front end.
+Filter, sorting, paging will be handled at ESB API end and the corresponding result will be shown in the front end.

 Existing date rage validations will be applied to this page.